 If these methods aren’t enough, we can explore minimally invasive pain management treatments.
 Options like anti-inflammatory medications or targeted injections can make a world of difference.
 An epidural steroid injection, for example, delivers powerful anti-inflammatory medicine directly to the source of the pain, offering relief that can last for months.

-Advanced Procedures at Kentuckiana Pain Specialists
+Advanced Treatment Options at Kentuckiana Pain Specialists

 When conservative treatments don’t provide lasting relief, it’s time to consider more advanced, non-surgical procedures.
 These treatments are designed to target the specific nerves and joints causing your pain.
 For example, if your pain is coming from the facet joints, a diagnostic facet joint block can help us pinpoint the exact source.